Nottingham-CTU/REDCap-UI-Tweaker/README.md

 ### Custom data quality notification header text
 This will override the text displayed in the header/title of the popup notification when a record is saved with data which violates data quality rules.

+### Custom data quality notification text
+This will override the text displayed within the popup notification when a record is saved with data which violates data quality rules.
+This can be set separately for when data resolution workflow is *not* enabled and when it *is* enabled.

 ### Use alternate status icons
 Replaces some of the record status icons so they can be more easily distinguished by people with